xianglin226/scMDC/README.md

 --filter2: if do feature selection on ATAC.
 Default: No.
 --f1: Number of high variable genes (in X1) used for clustering if doing the featue selection.
 Default: 2000
 --f2: Number of high variable genes from ATAC (in X2) used for clustering if doing the featue selection.
-Default: 2000
+Default: 2000 *We denote 10X Single-Cell Multiome ATAC + Gene Expression technology as SMAGE-seq for convenience.